 Seat: The leather seat is handmade by Sandqvist an old friend of mine.
 I also made a slick layer under the saddle from birch wood, stained with a grey shade, of course.

 I wanted the bike to look stylish and clean, a bit sexy… Shiny but not too shiny.
 The grey colors were something that I wanted to use from the start.
 I wanted a mix between shades of grey and different type of metal finishes.
-Polished aluminum worked well with the grey and the white walls to cut things off a little bit and give a hint of that classic look.
+Polished aluminum worked well with the grey and the white walls to cut things off a little bit and give a hint of that ic look.
 The flames where also decided in the early process.
-I dig the classic flames, but here in a stylish tasteful mix with the two grey shades used all over the bike.
+I dig the ic flames, but here in a stylish tasteful mix with the two grey shades used all over the bike.

 The glass blasted engine cuts the shine off and ends with the polished rockers.
 The end tip on the exhaust is custom made, glass blasted and turned in aluminum.
 I also was lookin for a handlebars that could fit the bike.
 The ideas come to me while sitting in my garage one day just hangin around, there she was, the old bmx!
 The idea of a BMX handlebar was born.
 I wanted it to look exactly like an old school BMX handlebar with even the foam roll.